Coordinate activities of technical departments, such as taping, editing, engineering, and maintenance, to produce radio or television programs.

 What you can expect to experience while on the job

-Employment of producers and directors is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of producers and directors is projected to grow 10 percent from 2019 to 2029, much faster than the average for all occupations.
 Some job growth in the motion picture and video industry is expected to stem from strong demand from the public for movies and television shows, as well as an increased demand from foreign audiences for U.S.-produced films.
 Consumer demand for reality shows on television is likely to increase, so more producers and directors will be needed to create and oversee editing of these programs.
 In addition, the volume of TV shows is expected to grow as the number of Internet-only platforms, such as streaming services, increases along with the number of shows produced for these platforms.
 This growth should lead to more work opportunities for producers and directors.
 Theater producers and directors who work in small- and medium-sized theaters may see slower job growth because many of those theaters have difficulty finding funding as fewer tickets are sold.
 Large theaters in big cities, such as New York and Los Angeles, which usually have more stable sources of funding, should provide more opportunities.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.